 SIS provides a diverse range of data analysis services to research groups.
-These include writing custom software for data analysis, development and maintenance of data analysis workflows, performing data analysis on demand.
+These include writing custom software for data analysis, development and maintenance of data analysis workflows, and performing data analysis on demand.

 Custom Scientific Software for Data Analysis